carlescn/rclone-jobman/README.md

 ## Dependencies

 I've written the script on Bash v5.1, but should work on v4.0.
-It depens in some preinstalled software:
+It depends in some preinstalled software:

 - [rclone](https://rclone.org/),
   for obvious reasons.
 I've used v1.53.3 while writing the script.
 I haven't tested it on other versions.